Bishonen (film): Synopsis

 In the present day Jet feels more and more guilty about his profession due to his love towards Sam.
 One day Jet spends a night in Sam's apartment because he lost his key but nothing happens between them even though Jet wanted this occasion to be their special moment where his love finally get recognized.
-Disappointed Jet travels to one of his usual part and hooks up with Kingsley.
-After having sex Kingsley says that Jet smells like someone he used to know.
+Disappointed, Jet travels to one of his usual part and hooks up with Kingsley.
+After having sex, Kingsley says that Jet smells like someone he used to know.
 Jet's guilt only increases after this event.

 Jet continues to hang out with Sam and one day he gets hurt while playing beach volleyball.
 Sam helps Jet to get to his apartment which he shares with Ching.
 Ching comes in after work instantly recognizes Sam as Fai and is furious with Jet for stealing his beloved.
 Sam runs back to his apartment, but Jet pursues him.
 The two kiss, but they are interrupted by an unknown person at the door.
 Sam quickly rushes to find who it is but that person had already left.

 Later, Sam while having dinner with his parents he finds out that it was his father who was there that day.
 Unwilling to face his father's disappointment, he kills himself.
-Jet, depressed Sam's death continues to live on as a hustler.
+Jet, depressed with Sam's death, continues to live on as a hustler.
 Kana brings Jet a letter written by Sam before he committed suicide, informing Jet that Sam loved him and attached to the letter was the personal ad Ching ran on the magazine Sam was keeping like a treasure with him.
 Jet goes to sleep that night peacefully after knowing someone truly loved him and Sam appears in his dreams for the first time.